alexandrego/Fazendo-Arte/wp-content/plugins/tiktok-for-business/README.txt

 5. Fill out the required fields in the support ticket

 == Changelog ==
+2023-3-15 - version 1.0.16
+* Add - WooCommerce Onboarding task asking users to connect to TikTok
+* Update - Setup improvement to allow connection of existing pixels

 2023-1-17 - version 1.0.15
 * Fix - type conversion when outputting pixel data